Woetohice/local-developer-environment/README.md

      * dynamodb-ui
      * kafka-ui
      * localstack
-   c) click on Karate-tests-runner and you should see something along the lines of:
+   * click on Karate-tests-runner and you should see something along the lines of:
 ```
 2025-05-07 13:28:02 [INFO] Results:
 2025-05-07 13:28:02 [INFO]